 Victoria Litho produce everything from maps to brochures, magazines to super-sized posters.
 The family-run firm with decades of experience have had an excellent few years, mercifully shielded from the economic downturn by the nature of their business.
 With a huge amount of their business coming from the printing of promotional material for supermarkets, the recession has ensured a steady flow of work as clients using their services scramble to get ahead of the competition.
 But despite their 18-strong workforce turning over around £3 million annually, they're subject to the same 60 – 90 day payment terms that many print firms are faced with.

-Andy is certainly not a fan of more corporate financing companies, and it is quite understandable why.
-In a larger firm when something goes wrong, you can be handed from person to person and manager to manager.
-When you need an authoritative voice to give you an answer, it can be hard to know which chain of command you should pursue to get through to someone who knows you.
-With Gener8, Andy is confident that he always knows who to get in touch with, whether it's David Richards or any of his team.
+With Gener8, Andy is confident that he always knows who to get in touch with, whether it's one of the directors or any of the operations team.
 "They just make it so easy.
 It's a luxury to work with such a personal, flexible invoice discounting firm."